pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/deploy.md

         172.16.10.74
         ```

         Pump retains the data of the latest 7 days by default.
-You can modify the value of the `gc` variable in the `tidb-ansible/conf/pump.yml` file and remove the related comments:
+You can modify the value of the `gc` variable in the `tidb-ansible/conf/pump.yml` file (or `tidb-ansible/conf/pump-cluster.yml` in TiDB 3.0.2 or earlier versions) and remove the related comments:

         ```yaml
         global: